 Raja Ampat is a collection of 1,500 jungle-covered and thinly populated limestone islands.
 It is suggested that Raja Ampat has the most diverse marine ecosystem on Earth, with reefs even richer in life than the rest of what’s known as the Coral Triangle.

-It is often the feature of Top 10 Dive Sites etc., but it is possible to kayak here.
-Another of Southern Sea Ventures spectacular trips allows you to paddle amongst these islands – and it is highly likely that you may be the first people to have ever paddled into some of the many nooks, bays and beaches.
-Raja Ampat may be one of the most beautiful island chains in the entire world and you can explore them whilst living out of a Indonesia style mothership with kayak day tours.
+It is often a feature of Top 10 Dive Sites etc., but it is possible to kayak here.
+If you paddle amongst these islands it is highly likely that you may be the first people to have ever paddled into some of the many nooks, bays and beaches.
+Raja Ampat may be one of the most beautiful island chains in the entire world and you can explore them whilst living out of a Indonesia-style mothership with kayak day tours.

-No surprise that the major profession here is fishing, however local people are extremely welcoming to tourism and there are more and more guest house opportunities arising.
-These guest houses often have sit-on-top kayaks available for those just looking to quickly dip the paddle in.
+No surprise that the major profession here is fishing, however, local people are extremely welcoming to tourism and there are more and more guest house opportunities arising.
+These guest houses often have sit-on-top kayaks available for those looking to quickly dip the paddle in.

 Sea of Cortez, Baja – Sea Kayaking with Marine Life

 I couldn’t compile a list of the best sea kayaking locations and not mention ‘The Worlds Aquarium‘.
-The Sea of Cortez is also called the Gulf of California and is the stretch of water between the Baja Peninsula and mainland Mexico.
+The Sea of Cortez is in the Gulf of California and is the stretch of water between the Baja Peninsula and mainland Mexico.

 It is thought to be one of the most diverse seas in the world.
 Some of its inhabitants, as well as migratory species, include blue whales, humpback whales, grey whales, killer whales, manta rays, squid, sea turtles, sea lions and an almost endless list of fish and other sea creatures.